NoCompromises/laravel-project-standard/README.md

 * Add `phpcbf` for automatically fixing code standard violations - only used locally, mainly when adding a new rule
 * Add `larastan` for static analysis

-The `config` block has code sniffer plugins pre-allowed.
+The `config` block has the code sniffer plugin pre-allowed.
+This plugin makes it zero-configuration to install the slevomat ruleset.
+Without this, we'd need to tweak phpcs.xml, symlink folders, and do more work in CI.
+As of Composer 2.2, you have to explicitly allow permission for plugin installation.
+This config block pre-approves this one expected plugin.

 Anytime you add a private package, make sure to add a sanitized config to `auth.example.json`